 And we’re often asked about the curious (and super-cute) layering in our Radiant Cleansing Nectar.
 It separates into those pretty, Instagrammable layers because we don’t use any skin-drying surfactants to blend the oil and water components.
 Just shake before use, and that’s enough to mix the Nectar’s nourishing ingredients.

 Now you’ve got the perfect tough-but-gentle cleanser, without sacrificing your skin’s hydration!

 Occlusive ingredients are substances that tend to block or obstruct the skin.
-You can guess the vibe — heavy creams, greasy lotions, or dense body butters.
-Basically, the kind of things better suited to hydrating the thicker skin of your hands or feet, and not the delicate skin on your face!
+You can guess the vibe — heavy creams, greasy lotions, or dense body butter.
+The kind of things better suited to hydrating the thicker skin of your hands or feet, and not the delicate skin on your face!